kwarnkham/crypto-trade/README.md

 ## Create a new transfer

-> User can transfer TRC-20 USDT to the platform
+> User can transfer TRC-20 USDT to each other in the platform

 -   **POST** (http://127.0.0.1:8000/api/transfers/agent)
 -   **Data**